UBC-CIC/Optimizing-Sedation/docs/Configuration.md

 #### System
 This property specifies the code system that the codes are part of.

 The `system` can be either be a medical code system or it can be set to `KEYWORDS`.
-If the system is set to `KEYWORDS`, then the items in the `codes` field will be used to search for data that contains those specific words.
+If the system is set to `KEYWORDS`, then the words in the `codes` field will be used to search for data that contains those specific words.

 The following are examples of the `system` property being set to medical code systems.